ArseniyShestakov/hamster/content/post/thejourneyoffantasy.md

 Two years ago, after only ever touching technical literature for many years, I got back to books since their audio format looked like a right way to improve vocabulary.
 Additionally I wanted to explore modern fantasy as It's was favorite genre of my childhood while I only barely touched it since.

 Anyhow I end up listening books almost non-stop especially for the last year and half.
 Thanks to friends who provided me with recommendations today my reading list is more varied, but I managed to finish plenty of fantasy series.
-I was never particularly skilled at reviewing specific books and listening with extremely fast pace doesn't help with it either, but I feel it's time to draw some conclusions. **Since it's really not really reviews I've managed to only leave few very minor spoilers in this post so everyone can read safely!**
+I was never particularly skilled at reviewing specific books and listening with extremely fast pace doesn't help with it either, but I feel it's time to draw some conclusions. **Since it's not really reviews I've managed to only leave few very minor spoilers in this post so everyone can read safely!**

 <!--more-->